Anna Mudeka

-Anna Mudeka is a Zimbabwean-British musician, business executive and music festival organizer.
-She is the organizer of the Southburgh Festival of World Music in Southburgh in the Breckland district of mid-Norfolk, East Anglia, England.
+Anna Soko Mudeka is a Zimbabwean-British musician, actor, business executive and music festival organizer.
+Since 2008 she has been the organizer of the Southburgh Festival of World Music in Southburgh in the Breckland district of mid-Norfolk, East Anglia, England.
 Also some local festivities.

 The festival raises money for the Mudeka Foundation, a charity that seeks "... to provide orphans in Zimbabwe with an opportunity for an education."

+Stage performances

+Since 2022, she has acted and sung multiple performances of Mama Afrika, a single-person, two-act stage performance based on the life and music of Miriam Makeba.
+The play was scripted by Zimbabwean writer Tomas Lutuli Brickhill and directed by Tonia Daley-Campbell: